lenon/LinkedOut/README.md

 # LinkedOut

 LinkedIn has become unbearable, so I wrote this script to mass unfollow all connections there.
+The script is written in Ruby using Capybara and Selenium Webdriver, so it opens up a browser window (Chrome) to take actions through the UI the same way you would, but much faster.

 Feel free to use it as you like.

 ## Requirements